advanced-rest-client/arc-electron/README.md

 For example, for Windows you would download `arc-setup.exe`.
 For MacOS download `arc-13.0.7.dmg`.

 {% hint style="info" %}
-Version number may be different to the one in the scree shoot.
+Version number may be different to the one in the screen shoot.
 For normal use, please, download latest stable version.
 {% endhint %}

 When downloaded, run the file.
-The installed will walk you through the installation process.
+The installer will walk you through the installation process.

 ## Linux installation